-Treat them like the long term revenue drivers they are.
+Treat them like the long-term revenue drivers they are.
 Without your users, all the FLoC, header bidding, UID talk is useless.
 Build sustainable consent-based relationships with your users.
-They should see it in your actions, hear it in your language and offers.
-You can start with making sure you are square with GDPR and CCPA by leveraging Admiral's consent management module.
+They should see it in your actions, and hear it in your language and offers.
+You can start by making sure you are square with GDPR and CCPA by leveraging Admiral's consent management module.

 2) Commit to growing first-party data now.

 Not soon, not 'one day', this week.
-Talk with Admiral about a schedule for running registration walls or email subscription offers to gather as much direct touchpoints as possible with your visitors.
-The value of that data will only multiple over time, for ad targeting, newsletter touches, or growing social media shares.
-Even intermittent regwall engagements can boost signups rapidly to grow first party data.
+Talk with Admiral about a schedule for running registration walls or email subscription offers to gather as many direct touchpoints as possible with your visitors.
+The value of that data will only multiply over time, for ad targeting, newsletter touches, or growing social media shares.
+Even intermittent reg wall engagements can boost signups rapidly to grow first-party data.

-3) Take charge of more of your revenue options with paid subscriptions, ad-free subs, and recoving lost adblock revenue.
+3) Take charge of more of your revenue options with paid subscriptions, ad-free subs, and recovering lost adblock revenue.